 Our specially trained goats are full of big personalities with insatiable appetites for both weeds and snuggles.
-Whether it’s animal assisted therapy, goat yoga, or corporate team building, our goats enjoy being the spotlight of special events of all kinds.
+Whether it’s animal assisted therapy, community events, or corporate team building, our goats are ambassadors at special events of all kinds.
 We are happy to work with you and love finding creative opportunities to connect our goats with the greater world, for the greater good.

 PGP offers experiences with corporate teams to come together for a fun and meaningful day of farm work and caring for the goats.

-Guided walks with a halter led goat of your choice through the beautiful arboretum’s historic land which includes one of the only urban meadows in the city.
+Take a guided walk with a halter-led goat of your choice through the beautiful arboretum’s historic land, which includes one of the only urban meadows in the city.

 PGP was created to provide opportunities for urban residents to connect to nature in a dynamic and novel way by using goats.
-PGP is our country’s first city-based multi-service goat program, providing grazing, animal assisted therapy and wellness events, environmental and educational experiences and community engagement opportunities across many platforms.
-PGP's barn is on the grounds of Awbury Arboretum, an historic non-profit program that is free and open to the public 365 days a year.
+PGP is our country’s first city-based multi-service goat program, providing grazing, animal assisted therapy and wellness events, environmental and educational experiences, and community engagement opportunities across many platforms.
+PGP's barn is on the grounds of Awbury Arboretum, an historic outdoor space that is free and open to the public 365 days a year.
 PGP offers a variety of ways that visitors of all capacities and ages can enjoy and experience Goats for the Greater Good.

 Getting to the Farm